HU Travellers Meeting California 2014

 Wynne Benti, True Grit GS

 Wynne has received BEST Magazine feature awards from the Outdoor Writers Association of California for articles in RoadRunner and BMW On Magazine.
-Years before learning to ride, She has climbed over 800 peaks in the West, including Baja, Alaska and Japan and was the 105th person to complete the Sierra Club's Desert Peaks list of 100 classic desert mountains from El Picacho del Diablo in Baja to the summit of Weaver's Needle in the Superstition Mountains of Arizona.
-Certified by the American Red Cross in Whitewater Canoeing and River Rescue, she has done multiple week canoe trips on a number of large rivers including the Yukon, Colorado and Green.
-She is a coauthor of guide books, Climbing Mt.
-Whitney and Favorite Dog Hikes in and Around Las Vegas.
+Years before learning to ride, she has climbed over 800 peaks in the West, including Baja, Alaska and Japan and was the 105th person to complete the Sierra Club's Desert Peaks list of 100 classic desert mountains from El Picacho del Diablo in Baja to the summit of Weaver's Needle in the Superstition Mountains of Arizona.

 Oregon Back Country Discovery Route